Stephen Donaldson (activist): Childhood and adolescence (1946–1965)

 The son of a career naval officer, Donaldson spent his early childhood in different seaport cities in the eastern United States and in Germany.
 Donaldson later described his father Robert, the son of Italian and German immigrants, as a man who "frowned on display of emotion" and his mother Lois as "an English, Scottish Texan, artistic, free-spirited, emotional, impulsive."
 After his parents' divorce in 1953, when he was seven years old, Donaldson's mother suffered from acute porphyria (a rare genetic disease), and his father gained custody of Robert and his two brothers.
 His father remarried several years later.

 At age 12, Donaldson was expelled from Boy Scouts for engaging in sexual behavior with other boys (who, as recipients, were not punished).
 "The disgrace triggered a family crisis, resolved by sending the boy to live in Germany, where he could be watched over by his stepmother's relatives."
-He attended a military boarding school and continued homosexual activity, hiding it from adults.
+He attended a boys' boarding school and continued homosexual activity, hiding it from adults.

-In April 1962, at the age of fifteen, Donny returned to the United States to live with his grandparents in West Long Branch, New Jersey.
+In April 1962, at age 15, Donaldson returned to the United States to live with his grandparents in West Long Branch, New Jersey.
 In high school he was the news editor of the school paper, an actor, and a student government officer.
 He achieved a perfect score on the SAT and graduated as valedictorian.
-He also became active in politics as a libertarian conservative, supporting Barry Goldwater for president" and "considered joining the Young Americans for Freedom but was so uptight that he first checked with J. Edgar Hoover by letter to inquire whether the YAF was "a communist organization, communist subverted, or in danger of becoming either".
+He also became active in politics as a libertarian conservative, supporting Barry Goldwater for president.
+He "considered joining the Young Americans for Freedom but was so uptight that he first checked with [FBI director] J. Edgar Hoover by letter to inquire whether the YAF was 'a communist organization, communist subverted, or in danger of becoming either'".
 Hoover sent back a reply "praising his concern about communism and then opened an FBI file on the boy".
-(Years later, Donaldson received a copy of his FBI file through the Freedom of Information Act.)
+Years later, Donaldson received a copy of his FBI file through the Freedom of Information Act.

 Donaldson later wrote about his developing sexual identity:

 In 1965, Donaldson went to Florida to spend the summer with his mother.
 "When Lois discovered young Robert was having an affair with a Cuban man, she decided to punish her son by outing him in letters to her ex-husband and to Columbia University, which Donaldson had planned to attend in the fall."
 Donaldson moved to New York, where, he later wrote, "The gays of New York welcomed me enthusiastically, offered hospitality, and 'brought me out' as a 'butch' homosexual (in contrast to the "queens").
 Among the Mattachine Society members he met were Frank Kameny and Dick Leitsch.